• Key supplier to the NHS

 This service is delivered by community OTs and physios who work for the local council, and work with individuals who require rehabilitation after surgery or have a chronic condition that limits their mobility.
 Through appropriate exercises, hands-on therapy, and educational support, physiotherapists aim to restore optimal functional capacity and maximize independence.

-The right seating and mobility aids can make rehabilitation more effective for patients receiving community care.
-The Sara Stedy is a unique standaid helping infirm patients get in and out of a chair, and is compatible with the Lento Mobile Riser Recliner chair, a portable riser recliner that promotes independent living.
+The right physiotherapy chair and mobility aids can make rehabilitation more effective for patients receiving community care.
+The Sara Stedy is a unique standaid helping infirm patients get in and out of a chair, and is compatible with the Lento Mobile Riser Recliner chair, a portable riser recliner chair for physiotherapy that promotes independent living.

 Conclusion